Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 **Vernham cipher encryption**
 - Unbreakable encryption
-- XOR operations are used to encrypt data with a one time pad of truly random origin with a length equal or greater than the
+- XOR operations are used to encrypt data with a one-time pad of truly random origin with a length equal to or greater than the original data, given in person and destroyed after use.

+**Symmetric encryption**
+- When the same key is used to encrypt and decrypt data.
+Therefore intercepting the key is as easy as intercepting a message.
+This is private key cryptography.

+**Asymmetric encryption**
+- Uses a different key to encrypt and decrypt data
+- The public key, which anyone can see, can be used to encrypt a given piece of data.
+- The private key, used to decrypt the data into plaintext, is only known by one party like a server.
+This means that communication can be verified to be coming from and going to the specific server

 ## HTML & CSS